tehn/erosion/readme.md

 note that a SCENE will be saved with current positions of each knob, so resuming in the exact state is assured.

 when booting up the last-saved SCENE will be active.

+# TODO

+- slew is not yet implemented